-7 people hospitalized after lightning strike at Orchard Beach in Bronx
+6 people hospitalized after lightning strike at Orchard Beach in Bronx

 The incident was reported at Orchard Beach just before 5:30 p.m.

+Beachgoers abandoned their belongings and ran for their lives when a vicious storm cell blasted through -- seemingly out of nowhere.

-Police say a total of seven people were struck by lightning, including a 13-year-old boy who is in critical condition.
+Officials say a total of six people were struck by lightning while sitting on the sand, including a 13-year-old boy who is in critical condition.

 The ages and genders of the other victims are not yet known.